risor-io/risor/docs/data-types.md

 The single quoted string approach offers string formatting via interpolation, much like [f-strings](https://peps.python.org/pep-0498/) in Python.
-Arbitrary Tamarin expressions can be embedded within parentheses and resolved during evaluation.
-In Tamarin, the restriction on these expressions is that they cannot contain curly braces, since those are used to mark the beginning and end of the template expression.
+Arbitrary Risor expressions can be embedded within parentheses and resolved during evaluation.
+In Risor, the restriction on these expressions is that they cannot contain curly braces, since those are used to mark the beginning and end of the template expression.